sn8k/CashMachiine/user_manual_2025-08-20.md

 - Start all services with `docker-compose up -d` and stop them with `docker-compose down`.

 ## Usage
 - Authenticate and interact with the API Gateway at `/goals` and `/actions`.
+Requests are scoped by the `tenant_id` embedded in JWT tokens.
 - Rate limiting is enforced per IP via Redis; defaults to 100 requests per minute.
 - Start the scheduler with `python orchestrator/main.py`.
 - Data ingestion consumes events from the scheduler via RabbitMQ.